 Automate tasks with Crontab on Ubuntu

-You're running Ubuntu and you're tired of handling some tasks on your own your; With a little effort these manual tasks should not be a problem as you can easily schedule them.
+Are you running Ubuntu and tired of handling some tasks on your own computer?
+With a little effort these manual tasks should not be a problem, as you can easily schedule them.

 ubuntu, linux, crontab